bittin/media-browser/README.md

 ## Many thanks to the projects this software is based on

+Thanks to Firecore not making [Infuse](https://firecore.com/infuse) available on Linux I was motivated to start this project.
+It is a tool I use all the time on iPad, iPhone and AppleTV.
+It makes Video you own and host somewhere a working concept in the Apple Ecosystem.
+They are developing this for a long time.
+MediaBrowser will never approach feature parity with Infuse.
+But over time, who knows what will be useful enough to implement.

-The file manager part is a clone of [COSMIC files](https://github.com/pop-os/cosmic-files) with a few modifications.
+The file manager part is a modification of [COSMIC files](https://github.com/pop-os/cosmic-files).

-The GUI of the video / audio player is a clone of [COSMIC player](https://github.com/pop-os/cosmic-player).
+The GUI of the video / audio player is a clone of [COSMIC player](https://github.com/pop-os/cosmic-player) with a few extra features.
 The player itself is a modification of [iced-video-player](https://github.com/jazzfool/iced_video_player).

 The Image viewer GUI is inspired by [gthumb](https://gitlab.gnome.org/GNOME/gthumb).
+We ripped off their navigation strip and generalized it for all media types.
 The viewer component is the image viewer provided by the [iced](https://github.com/iced-rs/iced) project.

-The backend is a genuine creation.

 ## Required dependencies